hanlin123456666/DS-5690-Project/README.md

 https://drive.google.com/file/d/1XvwIqfNyRLnLQzj3rf818f2ViB6QH0Nn/view?usp=sharing

 #### Interpretation
 The SVM model achieves an accuracy of 85% on validation data.
 Class 0 has a high precision of 93%, indicating that most of the predicted instances of this class are correct.
 However, its recall is slightly lower at 74%, meaning the model misses some true cases of class 0.
 This results in an F1-score of 0.82 for class 0, reflecting a good but not perfect balance between precision and recall.
 On the other hand, class 1 achieves a precision of 79% and a notably high recall of 95%, indicating the model captures most of the true instances of this class.
 The F1-score for class 1 is 0.86, slightly outperforming class 0.
 The macro average F1-score of 0.84 and the weighted average F1-score of 0.84 suggest balanced and reliable performance across both classes.
-Overall, the validation results indicate that the model performs well in distinguishing between the two classes.
+Overall, the validation results indicate that the model performs well in distinguishing the two classes.
 ![image](https://github.com/user-attachments/assets/2e493031-8911-4c66-b1fd-06d923f779b8)

-The SVM model’s performance on the test dataset reveals significant challenges, with an accuracy of 58.93%.
+However, the SVM model’s performance on the test dataset reveals significant challenges, with an accuracy of 58.93%.
 While class 0 achieves perfect recall (1.00), its precision is only 59%, suggesting a high false positive rate, which inflates its F1-score to 0.74.
 In contrast, the model fails entirely for class 1, with both precision and recall at 0.00, resulting in an F1-score of 0.00.
 This indicates that the model predicts no instances of class 1 correctly, heavily favoring class 0 instead.
 The macro average F1-score drops to 0.37, and the weighted average F1-score is 0.44, emphasizing the imbalance in the model's predictions.
 The drastic drop in performance from validation to test suggests overfitting to the validation data or an inability to generalize well to the test data.
 ![image](https://github.com/user-attachments/assets/8548740b-5610-4ac0-afd5-cfcf49da0988)

 ### Random Forest